vanshsethi23/vanshsethi23/README.md

 - JavaScript
 - C++

-💼 Open to collaborate on any meaningful projects related to my interests.
+💼 Open to collaborate over any meaningful project related to my interests.

 📫 Reach me at: vanshsethi.usar@gmail.com